prometheusresearch/rios/docs/source/instrument_specification.rst

 Overview
 ========
-A PRISMH Instrument Definition is a standard means to represent a set of data that must are to be collected about a subject.
+A RIOS Instrument Definition is a standard means to represent a set of data that must are to be collected about a subject.
 It is intended to define **what** data is to be collected, not necessarily **how** that data is collected.